 - The dissemination of juvenile information by federal officials; or

 - The attachment of juvenile information to any other documents provided by federal officials.

-“Juvenile information” include the juvenile case file and information related to the juvenile, including, but not limited to name, date or place of birth, and the immigration status of the juvenile that is obtained or created independent of, or in connection with, juvenile court proceedings about the juvenile and maintained by any government agency including, but not limited to, a court, probation office, child welfare agency, or law enforcement agency.
+“Juvenile information” includes the juvenile case file and information related to the juvenile, including, but not limited to the name, date or place of birth, and the immigration status of the juvenile that is obtained or created independent of, or in connection with, juvenile court proceedings about the juvenile and maintained by any government agency including, but not limited to, a court, probation office, child welfare agency, or law enforcement agency.
 Welfare & Institutions Code § 831(e).

 For more information about immigration issues, please click on the following articles: